-In the following pages, we present our planned engagements for CY 2021.
+In the following pages, we present our planned engagements for CY 2022.

-We have 10 planned performance audits, about 26 financial audits, and one on-going procurement appeal.
+We have seven planned performance audits, about twenty-five financial audits, and eight on-going procurement appeals.
 Besides these, we handle legislative mandates, investigative duties, and various administrative responsibilities.

-Our 2021 will be full of great insight and impact that will be presented throughout our published reports.
+Our 2022 will be full of great insight and impact that will be presented throughout our published reports.